Sofinelye/Pandas_Tutorial/README.md

-# Pandas_Tutorial
+# Pandas tutotial
-A beginner friendly project completed using the Python Pandas library.
+A beginner friendly project completed using the Python Pandas library to analysis the sales of the past 12 months